jozefg/blog/posts/2015-08-26-type-in-type.md

 Now we have a similar well-formedness goal to assert and prove.
 We want to prove that `∈(Russell; Russell)` is a type.
-This is easier though, we can prove it easily using `impredicativity-wf-tac`.
+This is easier though; we can prove it easily using `impredicativity-wf-tac`.

 ``` jonprl
     {